brijmohanbohra15/GEE/README.md

 ## SMCI
 A calculation google earth engine code of SMCI (soil moisture condition index) as for the soil moisture dataset of SMAP.

+## Check seed germination
+This GEE code determines about the seed germination of crop whether it is germinated or not in the given farm field.
+It also provides the date on which the crop seed is failed.

 ## Crop Map
 The crop map for Dibrugarh district, Assam is generated using multi-date opical and microwave sentinel data of Rabi season.
 Random forest machine learning algorithm is used to generate the crop map.